-Dan recently served as legal counsel (with colleague Louis R. Pepe) to Governor Dannel Malloy’s Sandy Hook Advisory Commission.
-Dan is also the immediate Past President of the Connecticut Foundation for Open Government and a member of the board of the Connecticut Council on Freedom of Information.
-He has received multiple awards for his efforts to promote open government, including the Society of Professional Journalist’s Helen M. Loy Freedom of Information Award (2009 and 2015), the Connecticut Bar Association Pro Bono Award (2007) and the Connecticut Council on Freedom of Information’s Stephen Collins Award (2007).
+Before his appointment to the bench, Dan was the president of the Connecticut Council on Freedom of Information.
+He is also a past president (and current board member) of the Connecticut Foundation for Open Government.
+He has received multiple awards for his efforts to promote open government, including the Connecticut Council on Freedom of Information’s Outstanding Service Award (2018) and Stephen Collins Award (2007), the Society of Professional Journalist’s Helen M. Loy Freedom of Information Award (2009 and 2015), and the Connecticut Bar Association Pro Bono Award (2007).